wizyvision/gcs-connector/cmd/trigger_function/README.md

-# Google Cloud Storage Connector
+# GCS Connector - Trigger Function

-> This repo contains the **Trigger** app that is deployed in Cloud Function.
-To run the whole Storage connector, you will also need the [**Uploader**](https://github.com/sephdiza/gcs-connector) to be deployed in Cloud Run.
+> This directory contains the **Trigger** app that is deployed in Cloud Function.
+To run the whole Storage connector, you will also need the [**Uploader**](/cmd/uploader) to be deployed in Cloud Run.

-GCS Connector uploads files on WizyVision, on every files that will be uploaded in the source GCS bucket.
+The GCS Connector enables automated, real-time transfer of all files added to the designated source GCS bucket to WizyVision,

 ![gcs connector](https://user-images.githubusercontent.com/4800851/211000369-70e9be5f-36a6-4e60-8232-f6b73d892d8b.png)